githwxi/ATS-Xanadu/prelude/README.md

 perform `gseq_imap` on the sequence obtained from reversing a given sequence.

-Given a sequence '["a", "b", "c"]', its indexed version is the following pair of sequence:
+Given a sequence `["a", "b", "c"]`, its indexed version is the following sequence of pairs:

 ```
 [(0, "a"), (1, "b"), (2, "c")]
 ```

-It is straightforward to defined the indexed version of a sequence.
+It is straightforward to define the indexed version of a given sequence.
 We can also combine reversed traversal with indexed traversal to form reverse-indexed traversal.
 What `gseq_rimap` does is essentially to perform `gseq_rmap` on the sequence obtained from indexing a given sequence.

-From this point on, one should be clear about the meaning of `gseq_iz2map`, `gseq_irx2map`, etc.
+From this point on, one should be clear about the meaning of combinators like `gseq_iz2map`, `gseq_rix2map`, etc.

 <!--